t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Proposed Method

-Now we walk you through each step described in Figure~\ref{fig:flowchart}(c). (\textit{i}) Given a batch composition $\epsilon$, the DPP sampler draws $ \epsilon k$ (integer) instances from the property RFF to control property distribution. (\textit{ii}) The rest of the batch is filled by $ (1-\epsilon) k$ samples from the shape RFF, to complement potential lack of exploration in the shape descriptor space $\Omega_z$.
+Now we detail each step described in Figure~\ref{fig:flowchart}(c). (i) Given a ratio of property samples $\epsilon$ in a given batch, the DPP sampler draws $ \epsilon k\in \mathbb{N}$ instances from the property RFF $V_{\boldsymbol{p}}$ based on property diversity, weighted by task-related quality when a task is specified. (ii) The rest of the batch is filled by $ (1-\epsilon) k$ samples from the shape RFF, to complement possible lack of exploration in the shape descriptor space $\Omega_{\boldsymbol{z}}$.
 Herein, the shape RFF must be updated with respect to batch $\mathcal{B}_{\epsilon}$ first, to reflect the latest information.
-Once sampled, the shape feature is updated again with respect to the rest shapes in $\mathcal{B}_{1-\epsilon}$ just selected, for the next iteration. (\textit{iii}) The microstructures of the batch are observed by design evaluation -- FEM with energy-based homogenization~\cite{xia2015design, andreassen2014determine} in this study -- to obtain the true properties (e.g., $p=\{C_{11}, C_{12}, C_{22}\}$). (\textit{iv}) The true properties replace the GP prediction in the given batch $\mathcal{B}^{(t)}$. (\textit{v}) Then the evaluated batch updates the GP to refine the property prediction as $\widehat{p}^{(t)}=\mathcal{GP}^{(t)}(z)$ for the next iteration. (\textit{vi}) The refined prediction demands the update of a new property RFF, and to condition it on the whole data $\mathcal{D}^{(t)} = \bigcup_{l=1}^{t} \mathcal{B}^{(l)} $ collected by then. (\textit{vii}) If a quality function $q(z, \widehat{p})$ over design attributes has been specified, it can be incorporated into the latest property RFF by invoking Eq.~\ref{eq:rff_final}, to prompt a ``task-aware" dataset.
+Once sampled, the shape feature is updated again with respect to the rest of the shapes in $\mathcal{B}_{1-\epsilon}$ just selected, for the next iteration. (iii) The microstructures of the batch are observed by design evaluation -- FEM with energy-based homogenization~\cite{xia2015design, andreassen2014determine} in this study -- to obtain the true properties (e.g., $\boldsymbol{p}=\{C_{11}, C_{12}, C_{22}\}$). (iv) The true properties replace the GP prediction in the given batch $\mathcal{B}^{(t)}$. (v) Then the evaluated batch updates the GP to refine the property prediction as $\widehat{{\boldsymbol{p}}}^{(t)}=\mathcal{GP}^{(t)}({\boldsymbol{z}})$ for the next iteration. (vi) The refined prediction demands the update of a new property RFF, as well as the conditioning of it on the entire dataset $\mathcal{D}^{(t)} = {\bigcup}_{t=1}^{t_{max}} \mathcal{B}^{(t)} $ collected so far. (vii) If a quality function $q({\boldsymbol{z}}, \widehat{{\boldsymbol{p}}})$ over design attributes has been specified, it can be incorporated into the latest property RFF by invoking Eq.~\ref{eq:rff_final} to prompt a task-aware dataset.